Last update: 6/5/2021

 Yes, Puerto Rico’s main international airport, Luis Muñoz Marín International Airport, is open and allowing international flights.

-Yes, restaurants in Puerto Rico are open, but bars are closed.
+Yes, restaurants in Puerto Rico are open.

 Yes, beaches are open.
 Visitors must wear masks when they are not in the water and abide by social distancing guidelines.